Skip to content

 Alternative and complementary treatment

-Some women can't—or don't want to—use hormone replacement therapy.
-And we understand why.
-In this case, other options can help relieve premenopausal symptoms :
+Some women cannot — or do not want to — use hormone replacement therapy.
+And we understand them.
+In this case, other solutions can help relieve the symptoms of premenopause:

 • targeted micronutrition;